forcedotcom/acu-pack/README.md

       [default: warn] logging level for this command invocation

 DESCRIPTION
+  Generate a security report based on configured permissions.
   The accuracy of this report is dependant on the configuration in the local project.
   It is suggested that a permissions package be created using the acumen:package:permissions command and that package is retrieved from the org prior to executing this command.